junoteam/simpleWebApp/README.md

 - HPA manifest for autoscaling pods in Kubernetes ✔
 - Helm3 chart for app
 - Blue/Green deployments
-- Automaical tests
+- Automaical tests (In Travis)
 - External Load Balancer (for Blue/Green) deployments
-- CI/CD tool
+- CI/CD tool (Jenkins operator in Kube)
-- Migrate local Kubernetes setup, to AWS Amazon
+- Migrate local Kubernetes setup, to GKE ✔
+- Describe how to install HA Kubernetes cluster in AWS Amazon.